-Volcano referred to the landform created by the accumulation of the solidified lava and volcanic detritus near the vent.
+Volcanoes referred to landforms created by the accumulation of solidified lava and volcanic detritus near the vent.

-In simple words, the volcano is a rupture in the crust of a planetary-mass object, like earth, by which hot lava, gases, volcanic ash escape from the magma chamber below the surface.
-Volcanoes are most often found on earth at the place where tectonic plates are diverging or converging.
+In simple words, a volcano is a rupture in the crust of a planetary-mass object, like Earth, by which hot lava, gases, and volcanic ash escape from the magma chamber below the surface.
+Volcanoes are most often found on Earth at the place where tectonic plates are diverging or converging.
 The most concentration of volcanoes is found underwater.

-The magma, when pushes through the vents and fissures to the surface of the earth, that erupted magma is called lava (molten rock).
+The magma pushes through the vents and fissures to the surface of the earth, that erupted magma is called lava (molten rock).
 These form volcanic landforms.
 The volcanic landforms are the result of repeated volcanic activities.
 For example, The large lava erupts of Mauna Loa volcano in Hawaii.
-It is an example of a huge shield volcano that is build up by repeated eruptions of fluid lava.
+It is an example of a huge shield volcano that is built up by repeated eruptions of fluid lava.

-The concentration of volcanic gases can vary from one to other. generally, water vapour is the most abundant volcanic gas, with Carbon dioxide and sulphur dioxide.
+The concentration of volcanic gases can vary from one to another. generally, water vapour is the most abundant volcanic gas, along with Carbon dioxide and sulfur dioxide.
 Other principal gases like hydrogen sulfide, hydrogen chloride, and hydrogen fluoride are also found.
-Other minor gases like and trace gases are also found in volcanic eruptions.
+Other gases like trace gases are also found in volcanic eruptions.

-Inside the volcano when magma blows apart by the rapid expansion of hot volcanic gases then the tephra formed.
+Inside the volcano when magma blows apart by the rapid expansion of hot volcanic gases then the tephra forms.
 It is a fragmental material produced by a volcanic eruption.

 Types of Volcanos